mgoellnitz/tangram/README.txt

 Tangram is a framework for the object oriented web rendering of java beans.
 It comes with limited CMS functionality by using JDO as a source and presenting a more or less generic editor for that situation.
 JDO can be used in conjunction with Google App Engine or stand alone with relational database systems.
+Additionally the use of CoreMedia CMS repositories as data source is possible.

+Object Oriented Templating can be used with static JSP Files or with Apache Velocity code placed in the repository.
+Additionally the base bean classes can be dynamically extended by Groovy codes in the repository.

+Tangram not only allows for the convenient presentation of content buts also the implementation of actions to be called via URLs by use of custom annotations in Java or again Groovy extensions.

-Examples are presented for JDO with RDBMS SQLite and another backend system.
+Examples are presented for JDO with RDBMS (SQLite is used for the example contens), JDO on Google App Engine, and CoreMedia CMS's most simple example application.

 HOW-TO

 To make all this work you need

-- Java 6 (Update 26 maximum - 32 or 64 bit)
+- Java 6 or 7
-- Gradle 1.2
+- Gradle 1.3

 simply type